Nigeria Country Commercial Guide

 U.S. Banks & Local Correspondent Banks

-Citibank and JP Morgan are the only U.S. banks with a presence in Nigeria.
+Citibank and JP Morgan are U.S. banks with long standing operations in Nigeria.
 However, United Bank of Africa (UBA) and Standard Chartered Bank both operate branches in the United States.
 Most Nigerian banks have correspondent relationships with U.S. banks.